aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/porting-guide.rst

 On Arm standard platforms, the arguments received are :

-    arg0 - Points to load address of HW_CONFIG if present
+    arg0 - Points to load address of FW_CONFIG

     arg1 - ``meminfo`` structure populated by BL1.
 The platform copies the contents of ``meminfo`` as it may be subsequently overwritten by BL2.